 At the Systems Biology Laboratory, University of Melbourne, we build and analyse mathematical models of biological processes, pathways and networks, and the cellular geometries within which these processes take place.
 We apply these models to problems in human health and physiology, including cancer and heart disease.

 Within each of these broad areas we are pursuing several different projects, and developing common mathematical approaches and computational tools.

 Cellular function is determined by the complex network of interacting biological processes occurring within and between cells.
 Integrative modelling provides a means of assessing the quantitative contribution of each of these components, and assessing potential therapeutic strategies in disease.
-With a focus on understanding regulatory mechanisms, we are developing biophysically-based models of a range of cellular processes in relation to cardiac cell function and heart disease.
+With a focus on understanding regulatory mechanisms, we are developing biophysically-based models of a range of cellular processes in relation to heart cell function and heart disease.

-Regulatory Network Inference and Analysis:
+Biochemical Reaction Network Inference and Analysis

 Despite major advances in molecular biology and genetics, our understanding of the molecular networks that control cell function, and the way in which dysregulation of these networks promotes diseases, including cancer, remains far from complete.
 Developing avenues for new therapies and diagnostic tests relies on our comprehension of the molecular mechanisms regulating the progress of disease.
 A Systems Biology approach to studying disease progression is to construct network models from high-quality, high-throughput molecular data, and to interrogate these networks through computational analysis.